 However, the sad truth is that despite government programs that have been touted as saving homeowners, most owners either don’t qualify at all OR they end up being discharged from the programs — sometimes for no reason at all.
 They then find themselves back where they started or worse — further behind in debt.

 Option 3: Pay Your Arrears (Reinstate Your Loan).
 Of course, you can always make up your back payments and any attached attorney fees.
-However, most people facing foreclosure don’t have the money or else they wouldn’t have fallen behind in the first place.
-But maybe you’ve finally come into some money, got a new job or found a relative or friend who’s willing to help.
+However, most people facing foreclosure don’t have the money, or else they wouldn’t have fallen behind in the first place.
+But maybe you’ve finally come into some money, got a new job, or found a relative or friend who’s willing to help.
 If so, then you can ask your bank for a reinstatement amount and pay them this amount to bring your loan back to good standing.
 Just be sure you’ll be able to keep up with your payments or you’ll only have delayed the problem.

 Option 4: File for Bankruptcy.
-Often a last resort, filing for bankruptcy will halt the foreclosure process in its tracks.
+Often the last resort, filing for bankruptcy will halt the foreclosure process in its tracks.
 By all means, if you’re considering this option then you should speak with a bankruptcy attorney (nothing here should be considered legal advice!).
 There are serious ramifications to filing for “BK” — don’t think this is a magic answer that will make all your troubles go away.
 It is also often just a temporary solution.

 There may be other options out there to stop your foreclosure sale, but these are the most common methods.